'Doctor Who castle' put up for sale

 Parts of the original Norman castle, a courtyard, stables, coach houses, unused cottage and a water tower all remain.

-The property featured in a 2005 episode of the Doctor Who called Tooth and Claw.
+The property featured in a 2006 episode of Doctor Who called Tooth and Claw.

-It saw the Timelord, then played by David Tennant, encounter Queen Victoria, a werewolf and warrior monks.
+It saw the Time Lord, then played by David Tennant, encounter Queen Victoria, a werewolf and warrior monks.